Frequently Asked Questions

 - What if my guest has limited mobility or special needs?

-A shuttle service is provided for guests with mobility problems at the Pavilion.
-The shuttle transports limited mobility guests to and from the parking lots to the north east entrance of the Pavilion.
-A tent is outside the parking structure and the ARC Pavilion for elderly and disabled guests to sit while waiting for the shuttle and/or the Pavilion to open.
-Limited mobility guests may enter the north east entrance with one other member of their party.
+A shuttle service is provided for guests with mobility problems at the UCenter.
+The shuttle transports limited mobility guests to and from the parking lots to the northeast entrance of the University Credit Union Center (formally The ARC Pavilion).
+A tent is outside the parking structure and the University Credit Union Center (formally The ARC Pavilion) for elderly and disabled guests to sit while waiting for the shuttle and/or the UCenter to open.
+Limited mobility guests may enter the northeast entrance with one other member of their party.
 Disabled seating sections are available for guests with limited mobility or who use a wheelchair (who may be accompanied by one other member of their party).
 There are reserved limited mobility sections in rows E & F in sections 226, 220, 213, or 207.

-For those guests with limited/no hearing attending commencements in the Pavilion, assisted listening devices may be picked up in the Pavilion Guest Services Center (located at the NE Lobby corner in the Pavilion) and/or sign language interpretation can be arranged.
+For those guests with limited/no hearing attending commencements in the University Credit Union Center (formally The ARC Pavilion), assisted listening devices may be picked up in the University Credit Union Center (formally The ARC Pavilion) Guest Services Center (located at the NE Lobby corner in the Pavilion) and/or sign language interpretation can be arranged.
 Please contact UC Davis Event Manager to arrange for sign language interpretation.

 Please note UC Davis does not provide wheelchairs.